 All BGP peers in the network must send BGP extended communities and have the same site ID for this loop prevention mechanism to function properly.

-The output below shows an example of an OMP route redistributed into OMP by vEdge-1 with site-id 1.
+The output below shows an example of an OMP route redistributed into BGP by vEdge-1 with site-id 1.
 You can see that the SoO community value is set 1 as the site-id.

 Site-local redundancy with OSPF